Endgame (play): Key features, symbols and motifs

+Endgame has many recurring motifs, such as failed communication and the tension between ending and continuation.
+But there's one that stands out the most, which would be the Repetition and Routine of the play as a whole.
+Most of the Actions and dialogue frequently recur with minimal variation, reinforcing a sense of stasis.
+It almost feels as if you're rewatching the play while watching it for the first time.
+Although, as S. E. Gontarski suggests the notion of an 'endgame' is borrowed from chess, suggesting a final stage in which few moves remain, yet, as critics note, the play resists arriving at a definitive conclusion.
+This keeps the People in the play and the audience in a constant endgame.

 Hamm's story is broken up and told in segments throughout the play.
 It serves essentially as part of the climax of Endgame, albeit somewhat inconclusively.

 Hamm's story is gripping for how the narrative tone it is told in contrasts with the way the play the characters are in seems to be written or proceed.
 Whereas Endgame is somehow lurching, starting and stopping, rambling, unbearably impatient and sometimes incoherent, Hamm's story in some ways has a much more clear, liquid, fluid, descriptive narrative lens to it.
 In fact, in the way it uses run-of-the-mill literary techniques like describing the setting, facial expressions or an exchange of dialogue, in slightly bizarre ways, it almost seems like a parody of writing itself.
 Beckett's eerie stories about people at their last gasp often doing or seeking something futile is central to his art.
 It could be taken to represent the inanity of existence, but it also seems to hint at mocking not only life but storytelling itself, inverting and negating the literary craft with stories that are idiotically written and overwrought.